tleitch/outliers-app-db-python/README.md

-# Identify outliers through a Shiny app
+# Identify outliers in a Shiny app

 A Shiny for Python app that reads from and writes to a database and allows the user to flag suspicious or outlying values.